About the AP Teacher Community

 Port Hope, Ontario Canada

-Brian Hedney has served as the moderator of the Chemistry Electronic Discussion Group (EDG) from the day it started, about fifteen years ago.
-His goal for this community is the same as it was for the EDG: to make the forum as useful a resource as possible for busy teachers.
+Brian Hedney has served as the moderator of the AP Chemistry Community from the day it started, about fifteen years ago.
+His goal for this forum a useful a resource for busy teachers.
 He encourages participants to be active members, participating in discussions and sharing resources (handouts, labs, websites, etc.).

 Chinese Language and Culture Community Moderators